LRFP-Team/LRFP/Implementers/Rooting/README.md

 This folder aims to archive the latest versions of different Magisk, Apatch (AP), and KernelSU (KSU) branches.

-Please also consider using the latest one generated in the ``Actions`` tab of the corresponding GitHub repository.
+Please also consider using the latest one generated in the ``Actions`` tab of the corresponding GitHub repository if open-source.

 Branches within the same series are enumerated in ascending order of time.
 As there are many kernel files in KSU and its branches, they would not be stored here.

 - Magisk and its branches
   - Magisk / Magisk Beta / Magisk Canary / Magisk Debug: [https://github.com/topjohnwu/Magisk](https://github.com/topjohnwu/Magisk)
-  - Magisk Alpha
+  - Magisk Alpha (closed-source)
     - [https://github.com/CoderTyn/Magisk-Alpha](https://github.com/CoderTyn/Magisk-Alpha)
     - [https://install.appcenter.ms/users/vvb2060/apps/magisk/distribution_groups/public](https://install.appcenter.ms/users/vvb2060/apps/magisk/distribution_groups/public)
     - [https://t.me/magiskalpha](https://t.me/magiskalpha)